-The TOE provides an EDES+ accelerator that has the capability to perform Triple DES encryption and decryption conformant to NIST SP 800-67.

-The EDES+ accelerator offers a Cipher Block Chaining (CBC) mode conformant to NIST SP 800-38A.
+- The TOE provides an EDES+ accelerator that has the capability to perform Triple DES(C) encryption and decryption conformant to NIST SP 800-67.
+The EDES+ accelerator offers a Cipher Block Chaining (CBC) mode conformant to NIST SP 800-38A. - 255 If Neslib is embedded, the cryptographic library Neslib instantiates the same standard DES cryptographic operations.

-6.13 Cryptographic operation: AES operation (FCS_COP.1) / AES
+6.13 Cryptographic operation: AES operation (FCS\COP.1) / AES